Why Letting Go Is So Hard—and Why Pain Is What Finally Moves Us

 Sometimes it responds with fear.

-Because the body is not only releasing a habit or behavior, it is releasing an entire survival strategy.
-Somatic healing often involves helping the nervous system learn that it no longer has to brace, grip, perform, overfunction, or stay hypervigilant in order to remain safe or connected.
+Somatic healing often involves helping the nervous system learn that it no longer has to brace, grip, perform, overfunction, or remain hypervigilant in order to feel safe or connected.

-Because letting go is not only emotional, it can also be physiological.
-As the nervous system begins releasing old survival responses, the body itself may move through periods of tenderness, fatigue, vulnerability, shaking, emotional release, or unfamiliar openness.
+As the nervous system begins settling out of old survival patterns, people may move through periods of tenderness, fatigue, vulnerability, emotional release, or an unfamiliar sense of openness.

-Because healing is not just learning how to hold something new.
+Healing is not only learning how to hold something new.
 It is learning how to exist without the thing that once protected you.
-That takes compassion.
-It takes patience.
-And it takes safety.
-There is no shame in needing time.
-There is no shame in grieving even the cage, if the cage once kept you alive.

 When Pain Becomes the Turning Point

 The truth that you cannot keep abandoning yourself and feel whole.
 The truth that your body has been communicating long before your mind was ready to listen.
-The truth that healing is not always about becoming someone new, but finally releasing what was never truly you.
+The truth that healing is not always about becoming someone new, but about finally releasing what was never truly you.

 Sometimes we do not let go because we are incapable.
 Sometimes we do not let go because a part of us is still trying to stay safe, still running old protection patterns in a life that has already moved on.
 Until one day, the pain of holding on becomes so loud that something deep within us finally whispers: you cannot carry this version of your life any longer.